Skip to main content

 Quality of Service (QoS) defines priority levels that determine how requests are processed across deployments when competing for resources.
 It ensures that higher-priority traffic receives precedence over lower-priority traffic, optimizing resource allocation during periods of contention.

-• Deployments define the priority order of QoS levels they support using the qosList in their deployment specifications.
+• Deployments define the priority order using qosList in their specifications.

 serviceTiers: